Epic 2-Week Self-Drive Tour of the Ring Road of Iceland & the Westfjords

 - More

-Your adventure starts right away when you arrive at the airport in Keflavik.
-Pick up your car at the airport before driving through a fascinating lava landscape to your accommodation in downtown Reykjavik.
+Your adventure begins the moment you land in Keflavik!
+Pick up your rental car at the airport and drive through the striking lava fields of the Reykjanes Peninsula on your way to your accommodation in downtown Reykjavik.

 - Southwest Iceland